InsIDE-Lab-DiECO/.github/profile/README.md

 ---

-## 📜 License
-* The **code** in this repository is distributed under the MIT License.
-* **Educational materials**, templates, and textual documentation are subject to the Creative Commons CC BY 4.0 license.

----

 ## 📬 Contacts
 **InsIDE Lab – Insubria Information & Data for Economics**, Department of Economics – University of Insubria
 Reference Email: *samuele.tonati@uninsubria.it*